-Keeping a minimum diversity level of individuals is a role of mutation operation in the population, thus avoiding premature convergence.
-Every solution tree output from the crossover operation has an equal chance of suffering a Genetic Programming operation. mutation tree representation, a random node was selected and the corresponding sub tree is put back by a new randomly created sub tree.
+Keeping a minimum diversity level of individuals is a role of mutational operation in the population, thus avoiding premature convergence.
+Every solution tree output from the crossover operation which has an equal chance of suffering a mutation operation.
+In Genetic Programming tree representation, a random node was selected and the corresponding subtree was put back by a new randomly created subtree.
 Genetic Programming evolutionary operation is guided by a creational evolutionary algorithm.
-In that technique each piece of evidence (or simply "evidence") E is a couple <attribute; similarity function> that represents the need of a specific similarity function over the values of a specific attribute found in the data being calculated.
-At the final stage entire number of correct and incorrect replicas is determined.
+In that technique, each piece of evidence (or simply "evidence") E is a couple<a tribute; similarity function over the values of a specific attribute found in the data calculated.
+At the final stage, entire number of correct and incorrect replicas is determined.

-In that Genetic Programming-based technique is used to record deduplication.
-That technique is able to automatically propose deduplication functions depends on evidence present in the data repositories.
-The recommended functions properly merge the most excellent evidence available in order to recognize if two or more distinct record entries are replicas.
+Genetic Programming-based technique is used to record deduplication.
+That technique is able to automatically propose deduplication functions depend on evidence present in the data repositories.
+The recommended functions properly merge the most excellent evidence available in order to recognize two or more distinct record entries are replicas.